He Will Love These Fresh Mullet Hairstyle Men Looks

 Sharp Fade Mullet

-The sharp fade mullet has wavy flow and high-contrast edges, which gives it a style that is both precise and rebellious.
+The sharp contrast between the clean fade and the textured flow creates a style that’s both precise and rebellious.

 @everydaymandays